onlyhavecans/squirrels.wtf/content/posts/2018-10-27-trans-stories-by-trans-people-pt1.md

 ---
 date: 2018-10-27
-title: Trans stories by Trans People Part 1
+title: Trans Stories by Trans People
-categories: [ramblings]
+categories: [being_transgender]
 ---

 I picked up breakfast this morning.
 The waitress was this super kind personable type.